The Estates Theatre: What to see, Tickets & History

 The Estates Theatre is a fairly large building somewhat squeezed in the street behind the Charles University Buildings and the Old Town Square.
-It’s one of the oldest theatres in Europe that is still in use and it’s closely linked to Mozart during his many stays in Prague.
+Estates Theatre is one of the oldest theatres in Europe that is still in use and it’s closely linked to Mozart during his many stays in Prague.

 I used to go there regularly as a student to see the plays, usually buying a standing ticket for 5 CZK when they were available and watching any play that was on that evening!